ds-04/amanda_deploy/README.md

 # TLDR; What this repository's playbooks/roles won't do:

 - edit any firewall settings
-- implement all of your security for your backup system - you are responsable for that
+- implement all of your security for your backup system - operators are responsable for their own security
 - bsdtcp auth or other non SSH auth methods
 -- dormant bsdtcp systemd files are included though
 - run Amcheck, though a dormant task is included